neurogym/neurogym/docs/envs.md

 ### AngleReproduction

+Doc:

-Logic: The agent has to reproduce to two angles separated by a constant delay.
+        The agent has to reproduce to two angles separated by a constant delay.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: -0.1, float)

+        timing: Description and duration of periods forming a trial.

 Reference paper:

 [Visual perception as retrospective Bayesian decoding from high- to low-level features](https://www.pnas.org/content/114/43/E9115.short)

 Default Period timing (ms)